josh-collinsworth/joco-sveltekit/src/routes/blog/posts/the-five-things-i-wish-somebody-had-told-me-as-a-design-student.md

 Obviously, you probably won't have the luxury of picking your employer or your clients right out of school.
 But when and if the opportunity comes along to choose between making more money or doing something you care more about, my advice is to take the second option every single time.

 <Callout>What you fail to realize as a poor design student is that money is a drug.
 And like any drug, its effect can only last so long.
-Then you realize that no amount of it actually changes the dismal situation you’re in.</Callout>
+Then you realize that no amount of it actually changes the dismal situation you’re&nbsp;in.</Callout>

 Let me share a couple of examples from my personal experience: